Before we get into some common questions surrounding medical malpractice lawsuits, let’s first define exactly what they are and what they cover.

 There are a few types of damages, including compensatory, non-economic, and punitive.

-Compensatory damages pay for actual costs incurred due to the medical malpractice, like medical bills, lost wages, etc.
+Compensatory damages pay for actual costs incurred due to medical malpractice, like medical bills, lost wages, etc.

 Non-economic damages take care of compensating for less-tangible items like pain and suffering.
 And punitive damages are special compensatory awards for special circumstances, like if the defendant’s behavior was especially reprehensible.